aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 Your stack status will show `IMPORT_COMPLETE` once your SNS topic is successfully imported into your stack.

 Congratulations!
-You have learned how to import a resources into an existing stack.
-In this lab, you have used the AWS CloudFormation Console to learn this functionality: for information on how to use it in the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), see [Import an existing resource into a stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-existing-stack.html#resource-import-existing-stack-cli) in the documentation.
+You have learned how to import a resource into an existing stack!
+For more information, see also [Import an existing resource into a stack using the AWS CLI](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-existing-stack.html#resource-import-existing-stack-cli) in the documentation.

 ### Lab Part 3